 The survey assessed the perceived relevance of the strategic framework in relation to respondents’ needs and priorities for implementing the KMGBF and examined whether respondents considered the guidance provided in the framework to be relevant.
 Respondents were asked to identify which components they considered most useful in guiding capacity development efforts.

 Only 50 of the 76 survey respondents answered the question on the relevance of the strategic framework.
-Among those who responded, a majority (42 respondents, or 84%) indicated that they found the guidance provided in the framework relevant to their needs and priorities for capacity development in support of the KMGBF.
+Among those who responded, a majority (42 respondents [XX Parties], or 84% [YY% of Parties]) indicated that they found the guidance provided in the framework relevant to their needs and priorities for capacity development in support of the KMGBF.
 Only 8 respondents (16%), reported that the framework was not relevant to their needs.
 The findings suggest that among those sufficiently familiar with the framework, majority recognise its relevance and value in guiding capacity development efforts.

 The respondents who indicated that the strategic framework was relevant to their needs, identified the following as the most relevant components of the strategic framework: